Unity-Technologies/ml-agents/ml-agents-envs/README.md

 The `mlagents_envs` Python package is part of the [ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).
-`mlagents_envs` provides a Python API that allows direct interaction with the Unity game engine.
-It is used by the trainer implementation in `mlagents` as well as the `gym-unity` package to perform reinforcement learning within Unity.
+`mlagents_envs` provides three Python APIs that allows direct interaction with the Unity game engine:
+- A gym-like single agent API (Gym API)
+- A gym-like multi-agent API (PettingZoo API)
+- A low-level API (LLAPI)

+The LLAPI used by the trainer implementation in `mlagents`.
 `mlagents_envs` can be used independently of `mlagents` for Python communication.